OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

-# SAMM Agile notes - introduction
+# SAMM Agile guidance
 By Rob van der Veer (Software Improvement Group) with the help of many peers and clients. r.vanderveer@sig.eu

-These Agile notes explain how SAMM topics specifically work for Agile, in the form of best practices and pitfalls, to attain the continuous building in of sufficient security during software development.
+This document explains how SAMM topics specifically work for Agile, in the form of best practices and pitfalls, to attain the continuous building in of sufficient security during software development.

 **Media**